visol/ext-powermail/Documentation/Introduction/Index.rst

 - Quality
   - Unittests added for different methods (e.g. all serverside validators)
   - A Testparcour was generated to test the main features of powermail (**UP**)
+  - We focussed on TYPO3 6.2 LTS to increase quality

 **UP** = Part of the University Package (see sponsors note)